 Denver Public Health recognizes injury as a leading public health concern.
 The Injury Prevention Program participates in activities that address unintentional and intentional forms of injury in Denver County across the entire age spectrum.
 Some of our activities include the following:

-- Participating in Denver's Safe Routes to School initiative, lead by the Denver Department of Environmental Health, by providing leadership and guidance for the Denver Safe Routes to School Coalition, composed of more than 70 members representing, City and County Agencies, Denver Public Schools, local universities, non-profit agencies and interested residents.
+Denver Public Health proudly participates in Denver's Safe Routes to School initiative, lead by the Denver Department of Public Health and Environment, by providing leadership and guidance for the Denver Safe Routes to School Coalition, composed of more than 70 members representing, City and County Agencies, Denver Public Schools, local universities, non-profit agencies and interested residents.

 - Using a Public Health approach to prevent violence and suicide in Denver.